Serapieum-of-alex/Hapi/README.md

 conda activate Hapi_env

 # Install the dependencies
-# there is some library that you have to install it from some conda channels and
+# there is some library that you have to install it from some conda channels
+conda install Numpy
+conda install pandas
+conda install geopandas
+conda install shapely
 conda install --channel https://conda.anaconda.org/mutirri pyopt conda install gdal conda install fiona python -m pip install -r requirements.txt

 ```